microsoft/GHCP-Lab/dotNet/src/README-dotNet.md

 Welcome to the Github copilot (GHCP) lab dotNet track!

 There is no need to run the code in this lab, you can follow the tour and learn about GHCP.
-If you'd like to run the code, you can simply log the output to console and see if you've answered the question correctly.
+If you'd like to see the results, you can simply log the results to console and see if you've answered the question correctly.

 Feel free to reach out with improvement suggestions,